 - Careers.org Diversity Employment: Careers.org Diversity Employment has many links to sites offering a wide variety of information including Fortune 500 companies offering same-sex partner health care benefits and/or sexual orientation nondiscrimination policies.

-Veterans at Iona College are part of a unique population.
+Veterans at Iona University are part of a unique population.
 Unlike many traditional college students, you have already had training and job experience in the military.
 It may not be easy, however, to connect those experiences with potential majors and future job targets.
 Student veterans are uniquely positioned for academic achievement and success due to their military training, personal characteristics, work ethic, and steadfast commitment.

 We are here to support the career needs for those who identify in the LGBTQA+ community.
 The resources below will help you in your job search process by conducting company research, empower you to know your rights in the workplace, and help you make informed decisions.